Import of the required modules

 import radio

-# Switching on the wireless hardware
+# Switching on the radio hardware

 radio.on()